vruusmann/openscoring.io/_posts/2023-01-12-converting_sklearn_pycaret3_pipeline_pmml.md

 3. The `exp.finalize_model(...)` method distills all the relevant steps into a unitary, deployment-ready PyCaret pipeline.

 The PyCaret pipeline class inherits from the Scikit-Learn pipeline class.
-It overrides all fit, transform and predict methods to enable caching, which is critical when invoking the same computation many times.
+It overrides all fit, transform and predict methods to enable caching, which is critical when performing the same computation many times.

 PyCaret 3 relies on its own data management and data flow logic, which assumes `pandas.DataFrame` as the data matrix type, and where individual columns are identified by name, not by position.